Batman: Knightfall: "Knightfall"

-The plot of "Knightfall" begins with the master criminal Bane freeing all of the maximum-security inmates of Arkham Asylum, a notorious psychiatric facility in Gotham City.
-Aware that he would lose in a direct assault against Batman, Bane's plan consists of weakening Batman by forcing him to deal with the deadly villains simultaneously.
-Among the freed inmates, there are numerous high-profile villains, such as the Joker (who trapped Arkham's administrator Jeremiah Arkham), the Scarecrow, the Riddler, and Poison Ivy, as well as many lesser-known villains, such as the Mad Hatter, the Ventriloquist, the Firefly, the Cavalier, the Film Freak, Victor Zsasz, Cornelius Stirk, Abattoir, and Amygdala.
-The scenario creates a rift in the relationship between Robin and Batman, as Batman irrationally seeks to face the outbreak alone — in later issues, Robin asks Batman if he is even needed as his sidekick anymore.
-A later flashback to this time period (Showcase '93 #7-8) shows Batman pursuing Two-Face alone, being trapped and kidnapped to stand a mock trial; he is saved only by a rescue attempt from Robin.
+The plot of "Knightfall" begins with Bane freeing all of the maximum-security inmates of Arkham Asylum, a notorious psychiatric facility in Gotham City.
+Aware that he would lose in a direct assault against Batman, Bane's plan consists of weakening Batman by forcing him to deal with the escaped villains simultaneously.
+The scenario creates a rift in the relationship between Robin and Batman, as Batman irrationally seeks to face the outbreak alone.

-Bane breaks Batman's back in a splash page from Batman #497 (July 1993); art by Jim Aparo.

 Over the next few issues, Batman becomes weaker and weaker as each criminal is put away.
 The rescue of Mayor Krol from the teaming of the Joker and Scarecrow pushes Batman to his mental and physical limits: a dose of Scarecrow's fear gas makes him relive the murder of Jason Todd, which he considers to be his greatest failure.
 After this encounter, Bane's men assault Batman before he himself makes his move and attacks him at Wayne Manor, his home as his alter-ego—long before this time, Bane had deduced the secret identity of Batman.
 The fight between Bruce Wayne and Bane is detailed in Batman #497.
-After three months, the exhausted Batman was no match for Bane; Bane pummels him ruthlessly before breaking Wayne's back over his knee inside the Batcave below the manor, symbolically "breaking" Batman.
-Bane takes the grievously wounded Wayne (still costumed in the Batman outfit) downtown to Gotham Square and throws him from a rooftop to demonstrate his superiority to the populace.
-Quick action by Robin and Alfred spares Batman's life, but at great cost - he is left a paraplegic.
+After three months, the exhausted Batman was no match for Bane; Bane pummels him ruthlessly before breaking Batman's back, symbolically "breaking" Batman.
+Bane takes Batman downtown to Gotham Square and throws him from a rooftop to demonstrate his superiority to the populace.
+Quick action by Robin and Alfred spares Batman's life, but he is left paraplegic.
+Bruce uses a special wheelchair created by Harold Allnut.
 With Batman incapacitated, Bane assumes control of Gotham City's underworld and takes over several illegal operations within it.
+After his defeat, Bruce Wayne enlists the aid of Dr. Shondra Kinsolving to rehabilitate him and asks Jean-Paul Valley to take up the mantle of Batman so that Gotham has a protector.